Did you know there are 10 main Facebook Ads mistakes that will kill your results and keep your ads from being incredibly profitable?

 Mistake #2: Not knowing how much you can spend to get a customer

-How much can you spend on acquiring a customer in order to be profitable?
+How much can you spend on acquiring a customer for your Facebook Ads to be profitable?

 You need to know this number (with an EXACT dollar amount).